NgRx store actions

 - The category is used to group actions for a particular area, whether it be a component page, backend API, or browser API.

-text after the category is a description about what event occurred from this action.
-In this case, the user updated the status fromcompleted
+- The Update Todotext after the category is a description about what event occurred from this action.
+In this case, the user updated the status fromcompletedtoundoor vice versa.

 You can also write actions using class-based action creators, which was the previously defined way before action creators were introduced in NgRx.